Easter in the Lake District

 Daffodils on the Ullswater Way | Throughout March and April

-There are also lots of things to see and do at Wordsworth’s childhood home over Easter.
-In addition to exploring the beautiful house and gardens, you can also visit Where Poppies Blow – a moving exhibition which commemorates the end of the First World War and celebrates the role of nature in sustaining soldiers in battle.
-There will also be the opportunity to learn Dorothy Wordsworth’s secrets and how she helped inspire the modern conservation movement in a new live exhibit, A Passionate Nature.
+There are lots of things to see and do at Wordsworth’s childhood home over Easter.
+In addition to exploring the beautiful house and gardens, you can spend a raucous evening with the folk band, Tryckster, discover how National Trust General Manager, Tom Burditt, manages the Lakeland landscape, and learn Dorothy Wordsworth’s secrets and how she helped inspire the modern conservation movement in the live exhibit, A Passionate Nature.

-The Cumbria Easter Rally is now one of the largest commercial vehicle rallies in the country, and receives thousands of visitors each year.
+The Cumbria Easter Rally is now one of the largest commercial vehicle rallies in the country and receives thousands of visitors each year.
 Free to attend, the rally features over 250 commercial working vehicles from the last century across seven locations – all of which are connected by a regular classic bus service.
-There are also plenty of stalls to browse and even an Edwardian fairground!
+There are usually plenty of stalls to browse and, in the past, the event has even featured an Edwardian fairground!

 The World of Beatrix Potter | 6th April